 You have a monthly mortgage that is reasonable, but the interest rates on those cards are beginning to climb and things begin to get worrying.
 Every month, you pay a couple of hundred dollars in interest to keep your card’s current, and Ramen noodle breakfasts, lunches, and suppers are a serious reality in your future if you do not rein in this out-of-control debt.
 However, all is not lost, as you have a couple of options—namely the debt consolidation loan.
 In fact, debt consolidation loans by Latitude and other financing companies can help you save money and your credit score.

-Before applying for a loan consolidation, sit down and review all of your debts to determine which ones to consolidate.
-A few of the considerations should include interest rates and amount of the payment.
+Before applying for loan consolidation, sit down and review all of your debts to determine which ones to consolidate.
+A few of the considerations should include interest rates and the amount of the payment.
 If you have a card with a good interest rate, it might not be in your interest to include it as a part of your consolidation plan.

 You also want to look at all of your monthly obligations to see how you can get the best benefit from a consolidation loan.
 After reviewing your monthly budget, figure out which loans should be consolidated.
 Then, as a part of any debt consolidation program, seek counsel on some of the programs that can help you achieve debt relief.